-Studies show our brains make snap judgements of people within milliseconds.
+Studies show our brains make snap judgments of people within milliseconds.
 Before we are even able to process an entire interaction or situation, we have already subconsciously formulated an opinion on someone or something.

 Just as a book is often judged by its cover, people are judged by their presence.
 First impressions are critical towards anyone’s success and as we know, first impressions are often lasting impressions.
 To ensure you can advance in your career, compiled below are 10 tips you can implement right away to make sure your most professional presence is seen.

-10 Must Follow Personal Development Tips to Advance Employability
+10 Must-Follow Personal Development Tips to Advance Employability

 1. Remove the smiley faces out of your professional emails.
 An interesting study cited by Forbes demonstrated emojis and smiley faces in work emails were judged as less competent.
 If you want to be taken seriously, resist the urge, even if you are damn happy.

 2. Learn to say ‘no’ to things that don’t elevate or progress you.
-If you find yourself people pleasing all the time, or taking on more work than you can handle, politely decline the next time someone asks you to do something outside of your scope.
+If you find yourself people-pleasing all the time, or taking on more work than you can handle, politely decline the next time someone asks you to do something outside of your scope.
 Assertively stating, “Thanks for the opportunity; while I normally would love to, my main focus is currently on ___.
 If I find myself with time to spare, I’ll be sure to let you know.”

 Your boss and colleagues will respect you more for being assertive.